Macroz/tangle/README.md

 }
 ```

-You may also be interested in [archi](https://www.github.com/Macroz/archi)
+You may also be interested in [archi](https://www.github.com/Macroz/archi) for a use of tangle, as well as drawing architecture diagrams.

 Background
 ----------